verdict-project/verdict/docs/docs/tutorial/examples/spark.md

 # VerdictDB on Apache Spark

-We will build a Scala application.
-Note that Scala is the language Spark is written in.
-To build our example application, the following tools must have been installed.
+We will write a simple example program in Scala, the standard programming language for Apache Spark.
+To compile our example program, the following tools must be installed.

 1. sbt: [sbt installation guide](https://www.scala-sbt.org/1.0/docs/Setup.html)